-Scroll down to see some video examples of jukin’ blues!
+Scroll down to see some video examples of Jukin’ blues!

 Blues 3B – Musicality

-Prereqs: Blues 1 and 2, or Blues 1a and 1b
+Prereqs: Blues 1a and 1b

 When you’re out social dancing, you have two very important partners: the person you’re dancing with and the music.
 In this class, we will discover how to adapt new moves, as well as moves you already know, to different styles and tempos of blues music.
 We will learn how to hear different rhythms, characters, emotions, and energy levels in the music and how to communicate our interpretations with our partner.
 The deeper your understanding of the music becomes, the more fun you will have on the dance floor!